What is Parenting Coordination?

 The BC Parenting Coordinator Roster Society was incorporated in September 2009 and has developed Guidelines for Parenting Coordination as the practice standards of the Society, which were adopted and modified from a version originally created by the Association of Family and Conciliation Courts.

 With my training background in social work, I have a respect for peoples’ differing abilities to pay.
-My fees are set on a fee-for-service basis using a sliding scale that ranges from $250 - $420 per hour.
+My fees are set on a fee-for-service basis using a sliding scale that ranges from $290 - $420 per hour.
 The fee is determined by your joint income, or may be determined by your assets.
-You will be charged from the beginning of a scheduled appointment time, even if you are late.
-Further, time will be taken at the beginning of the first meeting for me to present my qualifications, experience and approach to Parenting Coordination to help ensure that the service you receive is on an informed basis.
-This is deemed part of the time provided and billed for.
+Time will be taken at the beginning of the first meeting for me to present my qualifications, experience and approach to Parenting Coordination to help ensure that the service you receive is on an informed basis.
+Please consult 'Fees' section for a description of the sliding scale.

 A retainer based on 20 hours of service at the respective rate, as per the fee schedule in the fees section is required prior to commencing.
 Billing will be on the basis of actual time spent on any activity related to the parenting coordination service and charged at the rate as per the fee schedule plus GST.
 You will be billed for any activity directed to your case.
 If less time is taken than covered by the retainer, a refund will be issued.
 If more time is required than covered by the retainer, I will ask for additional funds to be provided before continuing the service.